MicrosoftDocs/OfficeDocs-O365ITPro/yammer/configure-your-yammer-network/native-mode.md

 ---
 # Configure your Yammer network for Native Mode for Microsoft 365

-A Yammer network is in one of three modes:

-- **Native Mode for Microsoft 365**.
-In this mode, the network only uses features that allow users, groups, and content to be compatible with and mapped to their counterparts in Azure Active Directory (AAD) and Office 365.

-    This mode is required in order for Yammer content to be discoverable in the Office Security & Compliance Center.

-    In this mode, users and admins can't add features which would take the network out of Native Mode.

-- **Hybrid mode**.
-In this mode, a network is enabled to map users, groups, and content to their counterparts in AAD and Office 365, but that is not required.
-The network may be in process of meeting all requirements for Native Mode, but the admin hasn't committed the network to Native Mode.

-- **Non-connected mode**.
-In this mode, one or more requirements for Native Mode are not met.
-For example, the network may not enforce Office 365 identity.
-All external networks and Yammer Basic networks are in this mode, as they can't be connected to Office 365.

-All *new* Yammer Enterprise networks created after November 2019 will be created in Native Mode.

-For *existing* Yammer networks created before November 2019, admins can choose the mode.
-The Microsoft 365 Alignment Wizard automates the process of converting your network to Native Mode and guides you through the rest of the steps.

-The Microsoft 365 Alignment Wizard prepares your network for Native Mode by restricting what can be done in your network to only things that can be associated with Office 365 and Azure Active Directory, and then locking your network into Native Mode when that work has been successfully completed.
-It does this by both preventing new instances of the incompatible item, and by mitigating existing items to be compliant.

-You can either allow the wizard to do all changes for you, or mitigate some issues yourself prior to running the second part of the wizard.

-To start the wizard, in the Yammer admin center, go to **Network Admin > Configure > Microsoft 365 Alignment Tool**.
-You must be an Office 365 Global Admin and a Verified Admin in Yammer to run the Native Mode for Microsoft 365 Alignment Wizard.

 ## Requirements for Native Mode

 The Microsoft 365 Alignment Tool (“Tool”) will make sure your network meets the following requirements: